fmatter/digital-grammar-tutorial/README.md

 **If you just want to see the demo, right now**: `make`

 ### Setting up for the project
+First, install the python packages needed for the next two steps
 * Install the requirements: `pip install -r requirements.txt` (`make install`)

 ### Creating the CLDF dataset